claesgill/azure_ml_workshop/README.md

 ~~4.
 Go and run notebook `2_fetch_dataset.ipynb` to see the data frames?~~

 ## Train and register models
-> :information_source: In this task, you'll use code in a notebook to run training scripts as Azure Machine Learning experiments.
+> :information_source: In this task, you're going to train and register a model to Azure using a notebook.

 1. In [Azure ML studio](https://ml.azure.com/), navigate to the **Compute** page and on the **Compute instances** tab, verify that your compute instance is running.
 2. When the compute instance is running, click the *Jupyter* link to open the Jupyter home page in a new browser tab.